 Try this instead:

 If you’re looking for a tasty snack that you can eat between meals, try a handful of unsweetened coconut flakes instead.
 You can find them in many health food stores.
 Or you can bake some kale chips with sea salt.
+In our recipes section there is a selection of healthy, low sugar snack recipes.

-#2 Breakfast cereal
+#2 Breakfast Cereal

 Most breakfast cereals these days make some kind of health claim on the packaging.
-Whether it’s a promise to lower your cholesterol, help you lose weight or improve your digestion, cereal manufacturers are quick to use your health concerns to improve their sales.
+Whether it’s a promise to lower your cholesterol, help you lose weight, or improve your digestion, cereal manufacturers are quick to use your health concerns to improve their sales.
 However, they will never point out one of the biggest problems with breakfast cereals, which is that most of them are loaded with added sugars.

 The Harvard School of Public Health looked at a typical cereal – General Mills Oatmeal Crisp Crunchy Almond.
 Sounds healthy, right?
 Even if you look on the ingredient list, the first two listed ingredients are whole grain oats and whole grain wheat.
 The only problem is that an incredible 27% of this cereal is added sugar.
 The manufacturer lists each type of added sugar separately so that none of them appear at the top of the ingredient list.
-Read the label carefully and you’ll find EIGHT different types of added sweetener – sugar, brown sugar, molasses, barley malt extract, corn syrup, malt syrup, honey and high fructose corn syrup.
+Read the label carefully and you’ll find EIGHT different types of added sweetener – sugar, brown sugar, molasses, barley malt extract, corn syrup, malt syrup, honey, and high fructose corn syrup.

 Here is the full list of ingredients for this particular cereal, with the added sugars highlighted in bold: